Share it

 How often do I need to wash my brushes?

 Well I decided to make a post (even though there are thousands of posts on this subject.) just to stress it even more.
-It's ideal that you wash them every 2-3 days, but it is NEEDED that you wash your makeup brushes at least every 1 to 2 weeks.
+It's ideal that you wash them after every use, hands down.

 Why do I need to wash my makeup brushes so often?

 Well for one, it's sanitary and hygienic.
 When you use your makeup brushes on your face, you're picking up bacteria as well as dirt and oil on your face (no matter how "clean" you face is) from that brush.
-Then when you re-apply that brush to your face the next day, that bacteria gets right back on your face.
+Then the bacteria accumulates over the time period of not being washed.
+Then when you re-apply that brush to your face the next day, that increased bacteria gets right back on your face.
 Disgusting right?
-Sometimes if you don't wash your brushes regularly, your skin can break out from the bacteria and cause itchiness & irritation.
+If you don't wash your brushes regularly, your skin can break out from the bacteria and cause itchiness & irritation and even pimples.
 Make sure that NEVER happens.

 What should I use to clean my brushes?